 After an accident, the first priority is to obtain appropriate medical care.
 If possible, note the name and contact information of the driver and any witnesses to the accident.
 Writing down the bus’s license plate number and taking photos of any damage will also help in your case.
 If the bus was equipped with interior or exterior video cameras, not that as well – your attorney can obtain copies of the accident footage to help your case.

-An experienced personal injury lawyer will be able to advise you about your options and guide you through the process of making a claim and building a case after an accident.
+An experienced San Jose bus accident attorney will be able to advise you about your options and guide you through the process of making a claim and building a case after an accident.
 Contact our office today for a consultation to discuss your rights.